OpenMDAO/OpenMDAO/openmdao/docs/feature_reference/core_features/controlling_solvers/solver_options.rst

     openmdao.solvers.tests.test_solver_iprint.TestSolverPrint.test_feature_set_solver_print2

-If we just want to print solver output for the first level of this multi-level model, we first turn off all printing, and then set a print level of "2" with a depth of "2" so that we only print the top solver and the solver in 'g2', but not the solver in 'sub1.sub2.g1'.
+If we just want to print solver output for the first level of this multi-level model, we first turn off all printing, and then set a print level of "2" with a `depth` argument of "2" so that we only print the top solver and the solver in 'g2', but not the solver in 'sub1.sub2.g1'.

 .. embed-test::